How to Make a Sode Kite

 • First, take a large bag that you want to use for the sail, and lay it flat on the floor.

-• Mark dots on the plastic which correspond to the corners of the template.
-There is no need to use a T-square, or an extra-long ruler since any small errors in position will be duplicated on the other side of the sail.
+• Mark dots on the plastic that correspond to the corners of the template.
+There is no need to use a T-square or an extra-long ruler, since any small errors in position will be duplicated on the other side of the sail.

 The Dowel Sode - complete outline marked onto plastic.